 If you need to delete the NLB, right-click the element and choose Delete.

-Deleting a Network load balancer
+Deleting a network load balancer

-An additional management network is thus recommended for configuring servers in conjunction with a load balancer.
+An additional management network is thus recommended for configuring servers with a load balancer.
 Configuration via the load balancer is hardly possible since the round-robin procedure prevents a targeted connection with certain servers.

 - 1.Drag the load balancer element from the Palette into the Workspace.